-The NYS Canal System is open from May 21 through October 13, 2021.
+The NYS Canal System is open from mid-May through mid-October, weather permitting.
 Cruise the historic and scenic waterway and you'll discover scenic vistas, abundant wildlife, and unique communities where you'll find amenities and numerous sites of interest.
 There are more than 80 public boat ramps along the NYS Canal System where you can launch your own boat for a few hours or a multi-day trip.

 Canal Boating Basics

 - Boating is free and no permit is needed to go through a lock.